acts-project/acts/docs/core/track_fitting.md

 ### Implementation

 To implement the GSF, a special stepper is needed, that can handle a multi-component state internally: The {class}`Acts::MultiEigenStepperLoop`.
-On a surface with material, for each component the material loss is modeled with a approximated Bethe-Heitler distribution with a fixed number of components.
-Since the number of components would grow exponentially with each material interaction, close components are merged afterwards to limit the computational cost.
+On a surface with material, the Bethe-Heitler loss distribution is approximated  with a fixed number of gaussian components.
+Since the number of components would grow exponentially with each material interaction, components in close proximity are merged to limit the computational cost.

 The kalman update mechanism is based on the code for the {class}`Acts::KalmanFitter`.
-For the smoothing, the GSF implements the smoothing algorithm described [here](https://doi.org/10.1016/S0010-4655(96)00155-5).
+The implemented GSF smoothing algorithm is described [here](https://doi.org/10.1016/S0010-4655(96)00155-5).

 ### Using the GSF